dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md

 * The app interprets properties named `<navigation property name><primary key property name>;` as a foreign key property.
 For example, `StudentID` for the `Student` navigation property because the `Student` entity's primary key is `ID`.
 You can also simply name foreign key properties `<primary key property name>`.
 For example, `EnrollmentID` because the `Enrollment` entity's primary key is `EnrollmentID`.

 You've seen that conventions can be overridden.
-For example, you specified you can't pluralize that table names, and you'll see later how to explicitly mark a property as a foreign key property.
-You'll learn more about conventions and how to override them in the [Creating a More Complex Data Model](creating-a-more-complex-data-model-for-an-asp-net-mvc-application.md) tutorial later in this series.
-For more info about conventions, see [Code First Conventions](/ef/ef6/modeling/code-first/conventions/built-in).
+For example, you specified you can't pluralize that table names, and you see later how to explicitly mark a property as a foreign key property.

 ## Additional resources

+For more about EF 6, see these articles:

-You can find links to other EF 6 resources in [ASP.NET Data Access - Recommended Resources](../../../../whitepapers/aspnet-data-access-content-map.md).
+* You can find links to other EF 6 resources in [ASP.NET Data Access - Recommended Resources](../../../../whitepapers/aspnet-data-access-content-map.md).

+* To learn about conventions, see [Code First Conventions](/ef/ef6/modeling/code-first/conventions/built-in).

+* To learn how to override conventions, see [Creating a More Complex Data Model](creating-a-more-complex-data-model-for-an-asp-net-mvc-application.md) tutorial later in this series.

 ## Next steps